 Make sure that you label the seed trays so you know what is growing!

 Water the seeds.
 The method is outlined in the book in detail.
 Basically, you are watering the just planted seeds from the top to encourage them to contact the soil.
 After the seedlings are growing you are advised to use the drainage tray and water from the bottom by placing the water in the drainage tray.
+For whatever reason, this would never have occurred to me.
+I just always thought you watered from the top!

 Next, cover the seed trays with plastic wrap or the clear cover that came with the trays, then set these trays on the heat mats.
 By the way, here’s a little tip about reusing seed trays that you might want to know about.